Shobhith-V/DA5402_Project_ED21B069/README.md

-# SepsisWatch — ICU Sepsis Early Warning System
+# SepsisWatch - ICU Sepsis Early Warning System

 This repo consists of all the codes for the DA5402 (ML Operations Lab) project.
 This project is a production-ready MLOps system for sepsis early detection in ICU patients.
-Sepsis affects 48 million people annually and kills 11 million — every hour of delayed treatment increases mortality by 7%.
+Sepsis affects 48 million people annually and kills 11 million -every hour of delayed treatment increases mortality by 7%.
 SepsisWatch predicts sepsis 6 hours before clinical recognition, monitors its own performance in real time, and automatically retrains when performance degrades due to cross-hospital data drift.

 ---

 ## Problem Statement

 The model is trained on Hospital A (Beth Israel Deaconess, Boston) and deployed against Hospital B (Emory University, Atlanta).
-This gives natural cross-hospital distributional drift — confirmed on day 1 via KS test (p≈0 on all 7 vital signs) — without any artificial injection.
+This gives natural cross-hospital distributional drift -confirmed on day 1 via KS test (p≈0 on all 7 vital signs) -without any artificial injection.
 The system detects this drift, monitors recall degradation, and triggers automated retraining.

 ---